elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 difPy for desktop is available as beta version for Windows and Mac.

-➡️ Download difPy v1.0-beta for Windows (currently only available for beta testers) ➡️ Download difPy v1.0-beta for MacOs (currently only available for beta testers)
+➡️ Download the difPy v1.0-beta app for Windows (*currently only available for beta testers*)

+➡️ Download the difPy v1.0-beta app for MacOs (*currently only available for beta testers*)

 Basic Usage
 ^^^^^^^^^^